samrocketman/repository-secrets/README.md

 # Securing repository secrets

-This is a simple proof of concept around how to secure repository secrets.
+This is a simple proof of concept for securing repository secrets.

-The idea is you encrypt secrets with a public key that can be widely distributed.
-Then on a CI system or within a delivery pipeline you decrypt those secrets with a private key.
+The idea is to encrypt the secrets using a public key, which can be widely distributed.
+Then, within a CI system or delivery pipeline, the secrets are decrypted using a private key.
+Examples securely storing private keys are included.

 * [Old Proof of concept](docs/proof_of_concept.md)
 * [2024 proof of concept](docs/2024_proof_of_concept.md)